govex/ivac-comit/content/methodology.md

   </div>
 </div>

-For more detailed information on how lactation policies were categorized, please see our <a href="/documents/comit-lactation-categories-codebook-2021-06-14.pdf" target="_blank" download="/documents/comit-lactation-categories-codebook-2021-06-14.pdf">lactation categories codebook</a>.
+For more detailed information on how lactation policies were categorized, please see our <a href="/documents/comit-lactation-categories-codebook-2021-06-23.pdf" target="_blank">lactation categories codebook</a>.

 <br>